 Disadvantages: Requires carrying the device with you and charging it; the signal may drop if you are too far away.

-How to buy a South Korean data card and how much does it cost?
+How to purchase a South Korean data card and what does it cost?

 II.
 How much do Korean data cards cost?
 Price references for 2026

-The main question everyone is concerned about is “How much do Korean data cards cost?”
-The price usually depends on the number of days (3/5/7/10/30 days) and the data limit (fixed daily amount or unlimited data usage).
+The main question everyone is concerned about is “how much do Korean data cards cost.”
+The price usually depends on the number of days (3/5/7/10/30 days) and the data limit (fixed daily data volume or unlimited usage).

 Number of days Type of data plan Reference prices (in RMB) Notes

-3 days Abundant 4G/5G coverage Starting from approximately 30 yuan Perfect for short, quick trips
+3 days Abundant 4G/5G coverage Starting from approximately 30 yuan Perfect for short-distance, quick trips

 5 days Abundant 4G/5G coverage Starting from approximately 50 yuan Popular choice